CartoDB/carto-selfhosted/README.md

     - For managed/external redis: Configure the managed redis to use for workspace by filling these variables:

+    > :warning: In case you are using a Redis TLS with a self-signed certificate you should add an extra env var named `REDIS_TLS_CA` which value it's the CA cert of the self-signed certificate in plain text

     ```bash
       # Your custom configuration for a external redis (comment when local redis)
       LOCAL_REDIS_SCALE=0
       REDIS_HOST=<FILL_ME>
       REDIS_PORT=<FILL_ME>
       REDIS_PASSWORD=<FILL_ME>
+      REDIS_TLS_ENABLED=true
+      # Only applies if Redis TLS certificate it's selfsniged
+      # REDIS_TLS_CA=<FILL_ME>
     ```

     - Only for local redis (this should be used only in development/testing environments) container: Follow the instructions in the .env file (comment and uncomment the vars as in the example below):